Thermodynamics of Darwinian selection in molecular replicators: Chemostat model

-Thus, $\omega(t)$ converges exponentially fast to the steady-state value $\omega(t)=\CC$.
+Thus, $\omega$ converges exponentially fast to the steady-state value $\omega^{*}=\CC$.

-Exploiting this fact, we consider the long-term dynamics of the system restricted to the invariant subspace $\CC=\omega(t)$.
-Within this subspace, we can rewrite the first line of \cref{eq:dyn1} as
+We consider the long-term dynamics of the system restricted to the invariant subspace $\omega=\CC$.
+Within this subspace, we can rewrite the first line of Eq.~\eqref{eq:dyn1} as

-Using an appropriate Lyapunov function, Schuster and Sigmund demonstrated that the dynamics in \cref{eq:diff1} converge to the steady state in \cref{eq:steadyState0}, given any strictly positive initial condition $\bm{x}(0)=(x_{1}(0),\dots,x_{n}(0))\in\mathbb{R}_{+}^{n}$ \citep{schusterDynamicsEvolutionaryOptimization1985}.
-A similar global convergence result can also be derived from the theory of Lotka-Volterra dynamics \citep{takeuchi_existence_1980}.
-Specifically, \cref{eq:diff1} can be put in the form of a competitive Lotka-Volterra system,
+Using an appropriate Lyapunov function, Schuster and Sigmund demonstrated that the dynamics in Eq.~\eqref{eq:diff1} converge to the steady state in Eq.~\eqref{eq:steadyState0} for any strictly positive initial condition $(x_{1}(0),\dots,x_{\modelN}(0))\in\mathbb{R}_{+}^{\modelN}$~\cite{schusterDynamicsEvolutionaryOptimization1985}.
+A similar global convergence result can also be derived from the theory of Lotka-Volterra dynamics~\cite{takeuchi_existence_1980}.
+Specifically, Eq.~\eqref{eq:diff1} can be written as a competitive Lotka-Volterra system,